 State 3: Authenticated (except DMG STAs that did not perform IEEE 802.11 authentication, which are unauthenticated) and associated (Pending RSNA Authentication).
 The IEEE 802.1X Controlled Port is blocked.

 State 4: Authenticated (except DMG STAs that did not perform IEEE 802.11 authentication, which are unauthenticated) and associated (RSNA Established or Not Required).
+The IEEE 802.1X Controlled Port is unblocked, or not present.

+For MLDs, this state variable expresses the relationship between the local MLD and the remote MLD.
+It takes on the following values:

+State 1: Initial start state for MLDs that perform IEEE 802.11 authentication.
+Unauthenticated and unassociated.

+State 2: Authenticated but unassociated.

+State 3: Authenticated and associated (Pending RSNA Authentication).
+The IEEE 802.1X Controlled Port is blocked.

-The IEEE 802.1X Controlled Port is unblocked, or not present.The state variable is kept within the MLME (i.e., is written and read by the MLME).
+State 4: Authenticated and associated (RSNA Established or Not Required).
+The IEEE 802.1X Controlled Port is unblocked, or not present.

+The state variable is kept within the MLME (i.e., is written and read by the MLME).
 The SME may also read this variable using the (#2369)MLME-GETAUTHASSOCSTATE.request primitive.

 The SME may also read this variable using the (#2369)MLME-GETAUTHASSOCSTATE.request primitive.